1.1 The name of the society is Manawatu Home Educators Incorporated (‘the Society’).

 21.2.3.
 Reasonable access to persons within the Society from whom the reviewer determines it necessary to obtain evidence.

 21.3.
 No review or audit of the annual financial statements is required unless a review or audit is requested by 5% of the Members at any properly convened Society Meeting.

 22.1.
 A Society Meeting is either an Annual General Meeting or a Special General Meeting.

 22.2.
 The Annual General Meeting shall be held once every year no later than five months after the Society’s balance date.
 The Committee shall determine when and where the Society shall meet within those dates.

 22.3.
 Special General Meetings may be called by the Committee.
 The Committee must call a Special General Meeting if the Secretary receives a written request signed by at least 10% of the Members.

 22.4.1.
 Give all Members at least 28 days Written Notice of a Society Meeting calling for nominations of Committee Members and/or Office Holders, notices of Motion, and/or General Business.

 22.4.2.
-Members will have 7 days to provide the Secretary with any nominations, notices of Motion and/or General Business.
+Members shall have fourteen (14) days to provide the Secretary with any nominations, notices of Motion and/or General Business..